Yousef-Matar/matarito-vue/docs/components/MButton/snippets/demo/basic.md

 ## Basic

-Text to display on a button is defined with the `label` property or the `predefined default slot`.
+Text to display on a `MButton` is defined with the `label` property or the `predefined default slot`.

 <DemoContainer>
 		<MButton label="Submit" />